A 2023 Guide to Securing & Protecting Your Home

-Home security topics are important, no question.
-For example, the FBI points out that a burglary occurs every 25.7 seconds.
-There’s a lot of information in cyberspace, sometimes too much.
+Still, a burglary occurs about every 15 to 30 seconds, depending on the data source.
+There’s a lot of information on home security in cyberspace, sometimes too much.
 This guide is a good starting point for homeowners and renters to learn about the basics of protecting their homes without getting overwhelmed.
 We touch on areas such as smart home technology and property maintenance to deter burglars.

 Unfortunately, burglaries are not the only things that pose dangers to a home.
 Fire is a major safety threat, so the guide addresses that, too.
 First, let’s delve into the thought process of a burglar.